shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/account-recovery-service.md

 ---
-title: Account Recovery Service
+title: Digital Platform API - Account Recovery Service
 description: In this article, learn about the Account Recovery service and step-by-step instructions on how to reset your acoount password or retrieve your username. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Account Recovery service
+# Digital Platform API - Account Recovery service

 The Account Recovery Service allows you to reset your Xandr password or retrieve your username.